RobG66/Gamelist-Manager/README.md

  - DMINLauncher 1.2 released.
  - I may do an 8.7 hotfix for 2 minor bugs.
  - LIBVLCSharp scaling fix incoming for Avalonia (great news!)
- - Version 9 development on hold for now.
-No funds for dev costs.

 ---
  January 22nd, 2026